danmayer/coverband/README.md

 ### Todo

-* rackup / how to run webapp via rake
-  * move off sinatra to pure rack
+* add articles / podcasts like prontos readme https://github.com/prontolabs/pronto
 * graphite adapters (it would allow passing in date ranges on usage)
 * perf test for array vs hash
 * redis pipeline around hash (or batch get then push)